Conversational AI

 6. ElevenLabs agents

-ElevenLabs agents is a voice AI agent product built on top of ElevenLabs' voice synthesis infrastructure.
+ElevenLabs agents is built on top of ElevenLabs' voice synthesis infrastructure.
 It's designed for brands that prioritize voice quality and custom voice cloning for customer-facing agents.

 ElevenLabs agents extend the company's text-to-speech infrastructure into a conversational agent platform.
 Voice cloning, multilingual voice library, and creative voice character tooling carry over from the TTS product; telephony integration runs through third-party carriers.

-The platform's strength is voice quality.
-ElevenLabs ships an extensive voice library with high voice synthesis quality and voice cloning support that no other platform in this lane matches at the same fidelity.
+Voice quality is what sets it apart.
+ElevenLabs has an extensive voice library with high voice synthesis fidelity and voice cloning support that no other platform in this lane matches.

 Pros